Music of Miami

-The music of Miami is a diverse and important field in the world of music.
-The Greater Miami area has long been a hub for diverse musical genres.
-For example, South Florida has been a hub for Southern Rap.
-Miami, in particular, is a "hub" for Latin Music in the United States.
-Miami bass (also known as booty music), a prominent hip-hop genre in the late 1980s and early 1990s, got its start in Miami; Luther "Luke Skyywalker" Campbell and his 2 Live Crew were among the more prominent Miami Bass acts, largely because of an obscenity scandal fomented by Broward County, Florida Sheriff Nick Navarro.
-Moreover, although not a South Florida native, Jimmy Buffett rose to prominence after moving to Key West, Florida and has long been associated with the "South Florida lifestyle".
+The music of Miami spans a diverse range of genres and traditions, shaped by the city's position as a major center for Latin music in the United States and a gateway for Caribbean and Afro-Caribbean influences.
+Miami bass (also known as booty music), a prominent hip-hop genre in the late 1980s and early 1990s, was introduced in Miami; Luther "Luke Skyywalker" Campbell and his 2 Live Crew were among the more prominent Miami bass acts, largely because of an obscenity scandal fomented by Broward County, Florida Sheriff Nick Navarro.

+Although not a South Florida native, Jimmy Buffett rose to prominence after moving to Key West, Florida and has long been associated with the "South Florida lifestyle".
 Other notable South Florida-based musical performers include Gloria Estefan, Marilyn Manson (began in Fort Lauderdale, Florida), Leslie Grace, Tony Succar, Vanilla Ice, DJ Laz, and Pitbull.

-Miami's music is varied.
-Cubans brought the conga and rumba, while Haitians and the rest of the French West Indies have brought kompa and zouk to Miami from their homelands instantly popularizing them in American culture.
-Dominicans brought bachata, and merengue, while Colombians brought vallenato and cumbia, and Brazilians brought samba.
+Cubans brought the conga and rumba, while Haitians and the rest of the French West Indies brought kompa and zouk to Miami from their homelands.Dominicans brought bachata and merengue, while Colombians brought vallenato and cumbia, and Brazilians brought samba.
 West Indians and Caribbean people have brought reggae, soca, calypso, and steel pan to the area as well.

 Music history

+Miami's music history spans more than seven decades, from the founding of Criteria Studios in the 1950s, through the disco and funk explosion of the 1970s, to the emergence of Miami bass and freestyle as nationally influential genres in the 1980s and 1990s.
+Throughout that arc, the city's music industry has been shaped by its unique demographics, a convergence of Cuban, Haitian, Caribbean, and African American communities whose musical traditions have blended and fed off one another in ways that produced sounds found nowhere else.

+1950s and 1960s

-The South Florida recording industry started in Miami in the 1950s with Criteria Studios, recording top selling albums such as Rumours by Fleetwood Mac and Hotel California by The Eagles.
-Local music entrepreneur Henry Stone and his label, TK Records, created the local indie scene in the 1970s.
-T. K. Records produced the R&B group KC and the Sunshine Band along with soul singers Betty Wright, George McCrae and Jimmy "Bo" Horne as well as a number of minor soul and disco hits, many influenced by Caribbean music.
-Tom Dowd, an innovator in music engineering, worked out of Miami for many years and worked with a plethora of artists including Aretha Franklin, Ray Charles, Eric Clapton, Lynyrd Skynyrd.
-Tom Petty also recorded at Criteria.
+The South Florida recording industry developed in Miami during the 1950s, including the establishment of Criteria Studios by Mack Emerman in 1958.
+In 1965, James Brown recorded "I Got You (I Feel Good)" at Criteria, the studio's first major hit.
+The studio later recorded albums such as Rumours by Fleetwood Mac and Hotel California by The Eagles.
+Producer and engineer Tom Dowd worked at Criteria for much of his career, collaborating with artists including Aretha Franklin, Ray Charles, Eric Clapton, and Lynyrd Skynyrd.
+Tom Petty also recorded at the studio.